Welcome to QSeer!

 The writing on my coupon says that it is for a specific item, but QSeer says “Coupon valid on any product!”.
 Could that be right?

 Yes, some coupons are coded to give you a discount off your purchase of any item in the store!
-The bar code does not require you to purchase the item described on the coupon.
-You do not even need to purchase an item from the manufacturer listed on the coupon.
+The bar code does not require you to purchase the item described in English on the coupon.

 The manufacturer may have used this code because the items on the coupon are in more family codes or manufacturer codes than allowed in the databar.
 Other times, manufacturers use this code in error or as an easy programming solution.

 These coupons should scan regardless of what you purchase.
-However, some cashiers may attempt to manually match your purchases to your coupons.
-When the typed words conflict with the bar codes, confusion may result.
+However, when the typed words conflict with the bar codes, confusion may result.
 It is still best policy to purchase the items described in English on the coupon.

 Why won’t my coupon scan?